 Dairyville USA and the Laser Shooting Gallery Barn

-Don’t miss the exciting Dairyville USA, featuring everything “dairy” including a milk bottle fountain and a replica methane digester.
+Don’t miss the exciting Dairyville USA and A&M Livestock Laser Shooting Gallery, featuring everything “dairy” including a milk bottle fountain and a replica methane digester.
 Plus, find out if you have the fastest draw in town at the Laser Shooting Gallery Barn.
 One dollar gets you 25 shots of fun!

 Cow Palace Milking Barn